 This project was very fun and exciting.
 I got to test out different things, go outside and get dirty!
 I did struggle with the "book" parts of this.
-Some of the information was very hard to find.

-For my next steps, I would like to figure out how to test for juglone, then get some juglone to test on which plants might be able to survive with this toxin present in the soil.
+For my next steps, I would like to get some juglone to test on which plants might be able to survive with this toxin.
 This would be a way to help walnut farmers better use the land under their walnut trees and be able to produce a second crop.
+All together this project was very fun and exciting.
+I had the opportunity to talk to adults who also like to go outside and get dirty.